Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Candidate target selection

 The median properties of systems detectable $>100$\,TeV are listed in table \ref{tab:median}.
 In general, the gamma-ray detection prospects are enhanced for systems that are closer to Earth, for younger SNRs and for larger amounts of target material.
-Although the median cloud density for detectable systems is lower than that of non-detectable; this is easily explained as compensated for by the detectable clouds being on average more massive.
+The median cloud density for detectable systems is higher than that of non-detectable, as well as the detectable clouds being on average more massive.
 Gamma-ray spectra for a system with the median properties of both detectable and non-detectable systems shown in figure \ref{fig:medianspec}.
-Note that for the average non-detectable spectrum, some gamma-ray emission at lower energies $\sim1-10$ TeV may be detectable.
 WCDs such as HAWC, LHAASO and SWGO have improved sensitivity over IACTs towards 100\,TeV, and may therefore be sensitive to a wider variety of systems.